Kids seek homes for the holidays

 On July 10th 2015, Los Angeles County of Children and Family Services requested a second contract with Angels In Waiting to recruit more Nurse-Foster Providers.
 The agency enthusiastically complemented AIW’s ability to recruit more than 22 nurses when the agencies contract only requested 10 Nurse-Foster Providers.

-Los Angeles County Department of Children and Family Services “Recruitment Team” is a pleasure to work with, they are truly a dedicated team of professionals trying to save as many medically fragile foster care infant and children as they can, through the hearts and hands of local nurses.
-Everyday our recruitment team is faced with a rapidly growing population of medically fragile foster care infants and children.
+Los Angeles County Department of Children and Family Services “Recruitment Team” is a pleasure to work with, they are truly a dedicated team of professionals trying to save as many medically fragile foster care infant and children as they can through the hearts and hands of local nurses.
+Everyday, our recruitment team is faced with a rapidly growing population of medically fragile foster care infants and children.
 This is due to a rise in illicit drug usage and profound physical abuse.
-All of these angels in waiting need to find a home and a nurse foster Mommy or Daddy to care for their innocent broken souls.
+All of these angels in waiting need to find a home and a nurse foster Mommy or Daddy to care for them.

-Angels In Waiting would like to commend Los Angels Department Of Children and Family Services for “Stepping-up once again” and requesting AIW’s help in recruiting more Nurse-Foster Providers for their growing medically fragile foster care population.
-Nurse-Foster Providers is a cost-effective, and healthier alternative than placing innocent infants and children into group homes, institutional care settings, or into homes with less educated and poorly supported foster parents.
+Angels In Waiting would like to commend Los Angels Department of Children and Family Services for “Stepping-up once again” and requesting AIW’s help in recruiting more Nurse-Foster Providers for their growing medically fragile foster care population.
+Nurse-Foster Providers is a cost-effective and a healthier alternative than placing innocent infants and children into group homes, institutional care settings, or into homes with less educated and poorly supported foster parents.

 Thank You, Los Angeles County Department of Children and Family Services “Recruitment Team” for reaching out to AIW once again to help your medically fragile foster care population in finding loving homes, and a good chance for being adopted, through the hearts and hands of Nurse-Foster Providers.
 For I have seen first hand the miracles that occur through the hearts and hands of our Nurse-Foster Providers.